Department of Applied Environmental Science

-- Instructor in-class needs for undergraduate SNS lab and field classes, followed by in-class needs for other SNS classes
+- Instructor in-class needs for undergraduate College of Science lab and field classes, followed by in-class needs for other classes

-- Approved SNS undergraduate capstone projects and approved graduate student projects
+- Approved undergraduate capstone projects and approved graduate student projects

-- Independent project needs for upper division undergraduate SNS lab and field classes, followed by independent project needs for lower division undergraduate SNS lab and field classes
+- Independent project needs for upper division undergraduate science lab and field classes, followed by independent project needs for lower division undergraduate science lab and field classes

-- Instructional needs for other SNS classes not included above
+- Instructional needs for other classes not included above